-In 1914 the Kootenai Town Site Company deeded two lots to the Church and in 1915 those two lots were mortgaged to the Congregational Church Building Society of New York for $800 to build the church building which is still in use.
-This first church was incorporated as the First Congregational Church of Kootenai.
+In 1914, the Kootenai Town Site Company deeded two lots to the Church.
+These two lots were directly across the street from the Kootenai School.
+In 1915, the lots were mortgaged to the Congregational Church Building Society of New York for $800 to build the church building.
+They were incorporated as the First Congregational Church of Kootenai.

-The Church had many pastors in the early days due to the fact that their pay was whatever the offering was.
-This offering would range anywhere from 50 cents to $2.50 a week.
+The church had many pastors in the early days, due, in part, to the fact that their pay was often very minimal.
+The weekly offering would range from 50 cents to $2.50 a week.
 Much of the money needed to keep the church running and pay for improvements was raised by the Women’s Auxiliary.

-In 1993 Dave Kinne retired as Pastor and his son John Kinne took over and pastored until December of 1996.
-In December of 1996 the current teaching pastor, Jim Osman was installed.
+In 1993, Dave Kinne retired as pastor and his son John took over and pastored until December of 1996.
+At that time, the current teaching pastor, Jim Osman, was installed.

 - . . . the saints will be exhorted.
 Through the faithful and consistent exposition of the Scriptures, believers are equipped for life and service.

 - . . . the Savior will be glorified.
 When the Word of God is preached and the saints are equipped to live holy lives of service, the Lord Jesus Christ is glorified.

 God has richly blessed this congregation and the ministry of the saints who make up Kootenai Community Church.
 We desire that as our community continues to grow, so will the number of people who are touched by the ministry of Kootenai Community Church and the gospel of Jesus Christ.